 Full-size cots, children's loo seats, steps and other nursery equipment freely available.

-Basics include: dishwasher and laundry tablets, softeners, spare loo rolls in each bathroom, cleaning cloths, sponges, washing up needs and so forth.
+Basics include: dishwasher and laundry tablets etc, spare loo rolls in each bathroom, cleaning cloths, sponges, washing up needs and so forth.
 The cottage will be warm and cosy ready for your arrival.
-Your enjoyment of your stay is the focus of everything we do.
+Your enjoyment of your stay is what makes us happy.

 The walled swimming pool area is an outdoor suntrap, it is available as long as is feasible, this generally means towards the May half term week and through to the middle of September.

-The gardens and grounds are surrounded by fields.
-Garden activity includes great hide and seek, football and other ball games, also great for races, egg and spoon races, especially when the white rabbit visits.
-Lots of places to barbecue, picnic, bird watch, play swing ball and for toddler play.
-It is also a convivial setting for gathering together for drinks and chats.
-It is home too to the walled swimming and baby pool.
-The animal houses are near the field, with amazing views over the wooded Torridge valley and beyond to farmland and views of Exmoor.
+The gardens and meadow are surrounded by fields.
+Garden is great for hide and seek, football and other ball games, also for races, egg and spoon races, especially when the white rabbit visits, barbecues, picnics, bird watching, play swing ball and for toddler play.